monix/monix-kafka/docs/configuration.md

 For more information about those, you would better consult either the kafka or confluent [configuration documentation](https://docs.confluent.io/current/installation/configuration/index.html).

-Consumer and Producer specific configurations would be explained in detail on their respective sections.
+Consumer and Producer specific configurations would be explained in more detail on their respective sections.